 Start Coding

-- Write clear variable names and add comments where needed.
+- Use clear variable names like

 Preparation Process

 Memorization?
+Really?

 © References: